dvkch/Switcheroo/README.md

 - enter your new website's temporary domain
 - check the status of all page paths
 - export the status for each path as a CSV file
+- show redirections
+- double click on a line to open the tested URL

 Planned features, if time permits:

 - localize the app in FR and EN
+- automatic updates

 ## Disclaimer